ml-opensource/Proximity/README.md

 ![proximity demo animation](images/proximity_animation_300.gif)

+## How it Works
+Proximity continually monitors the signal strength of nearby BLE devices.
+This strength is referred to as the received signal strength indicator (RSSI).
+The RSSI is checked every time an advertising packet is received from nearby devices.

+The `Proximity.delegate` is notified when the RSSI of a nearby device meets a threshold.
+The default threshold is -40.
+This value was selected based on testing with iPhone Xs, iPhone Xr, iPhone SE, and iPad Pro 3rd generation to get a notification when within a couple inches.
+It may be overridden via the `Proximity.immediateVicinityThreshold`.

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.